-6.0 For questions or clarifications regarding the GAD Planning and Budgeting Forum and the use of the GMMS, agencies may send an email to firstname.lastname@example.org and/or call at tel. nos. (+632) 8735.1654 and/or 8736.5249.
-For specific queries on the entries in the GPBs and/or request for technical assistance, agencies are encouraged to communicate directly to their respective reviewers.
+6.0 For questions or clarifications regarding the GAD Planning and Budgeting Forum and the use of the GMMS, agencies may send an email to firstname.lastname@example.org and/or call tel. nos. (+632) 8735.1654 and/or 8736.5249.
+For specific queries on the entries in the GPBs and/or requests for technical assistance, agencies are encouraged to communicate directly with their respective reviewers.

 7.0 For guidance and appropriate action.